 The word steadfastness means the ability to hold up under something.
 James says that in our trials that the longer we hold up under it, the stronger we will become.
 But strength is not the only goal.
 The ultimate goal is that we may be perfect, which means mature, complete, lacking nothing.
 That means in short, that we develop such a strong faith that it becomes LIFEPROOF.

 And this is what we want, a strong effective faith.
 Look at what is happening at the end of the book.
 Someone is suffering and so they are called to pray, anoint the person with oil and confess sin.
 The effect is that the person is forgiven and healed.
 The paragraph says, “The prayer of a righteous person has great power as it is working.”
 It is a powerful, effective faith that works!

 The Book of James is about saving us from gross error that when tested will shatter our faith.
 The book ends, “My brothers, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from his wandering will save his soul from death and will cover a multitude of sins (5:19-20).”
 In other words, we need to save them from being shattered.
 We need to encase our life in a faith that is real.

-Brian is the author of #TheWalk, a contributor to the Faith, Hope, and Love Daily Devotional, a pastor, and teacher.
+Brian is the author of #TheWalk and Lionheart, as well as a contributor to the Faith, Hope, and Love Daily Devotional.
+He is a pastor and teacher.
 Brian speaks regularly for various groups and events.
 FeelMyFaith.com began as a writing project in 2007 and has expanded into the media outlet of Brian's ministry.